objectbox/objectbox-java/README.md

 How I help ObjectBox?
 ---------------------------
-We're on a mission to bring joy and delight to Mobile app developers.
-We want ObjectBox not only to be the fastest Swift database, but also the swiftiest Swift data persistence, making you enjoy coding with ObjectBox.
+We believe, ObjectBox is super easy to use.
+We are on a mission to make developers’ lives better, by building developer tools that are intuitive and fun to code with.

 To do that, we want your feedback: what do you love?
 What's amiss?
 Where do you struggle in everyday app development?